OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/MAIN_Preprints, postprints, and VORs.md

 * Green: Journals allow authors to share pre- and postprints
 * Blue: Journals allow authors to share postprints
 * Yellow: Journals allow authors to share preprints
-' White: Journals to not formally allow authors to share their work
+* White: Journals to not formally allow authors to share their work

+[ASAPbio also has a handy little educational resource](https://asapbio.org/new-licensing-resources) for open licensing for preprints.